-- Incorporate rear yard parking accessed by laneway or shared driveway. - Minimize road pavement widths to reduce impervious surfaces and storm-water runoff. - Avoid front service roads, dead ends, cul-de-sacs and closed or gated street systems. - 2) Keep laneways straight and short in length, 120 metres (400 feet) maximum, to provide permeability and natural surveillance from the public streets. - 3) Streets should be sufficiently sized and designed to include the following: - Allow vehicles to safely pass. - Accommodate street trees on both sides of the street. - Permit emergency and service access. - Include sidewalks a minimum of 1.5 metres (5 feet) in width. - Encourage bicycle use, including designated lanes (as recommended in the Cycling Master Plan) and storage areas where appropriate. - Encourage on-street parking where appropriate. - 4) Design private streets to function and appear like public streets with landscaping buildings frontages and addresses, sidewalks and on-street parking. - 5) Include on-street and lay-by parking to calm traffic and activate streets.
-Discourage the use of land-scaped bump-outs.
+- 1) Consider the following when designing new streets: - Extend existing streets into the site and develop strong physical and circulation connections. - Maximize vehicular and pedestrian connections with a grid circulation pattern. - Create short block widths between 60 to 80 metres (200 to 270 feet), to promote walking and transit use. - Incorporate rear yard parking accessed by laneway or shared driveway. - Minimize road pavement widths to reduce impervious surfaces and storm-water runoff. - Avoid front service roads, dead ends, cul-desacs and closed or gated street systems. - Keep laneways straight and short in length, 120 metres (400 feet) maximum, to provide permeability and natural surveillance from the public streets. - 3) Streets should be sufficiently sized and designed to include the following: - Allow vehicles to safely pass. - Accommodate trees on both sides of the street. - Permit emergency and service access. - Include sidewalks a minimum of 1.5 metres (5 feet) in width. - Encourage bicycle use, including lanes (as recommended in the City's Cycling Master Plan) and storage areas, where appropriate. - Encourage on-street parking, where appropriate. - Design private streets to function and appear like public streets with landscaping buildings frontages and addresses, sidewalks and on-street parking. - 5) Include on-street and lay-by parking to calm traffic and activate streets.
+Discourage the use of landscaped bump-outs.

-Private street with sidewalks and trees on both sides
+Fig. 21: Streetscape on Private Streets-should be designed with sidewalks and trees on both sides.

-Landscaped 'bump-out'
+Fig. 22: Landscaped 'Bump-out'